-Dr. Kipton E. Jensen (Professor)
+Dr. Amos Johnson (Associate Professor) Program overview:

 The mission of the Morehouse College Leadership Studies Program is to produce - in the words of Benjamin E. Mays - "men who can be trusted in public and private life, men who are sensitive to the wrongs, the sufferings, and the injustices of society, and who are willing to accept responsibility for correcting those ills."
 The leadership studies minor is an interdisciplinary course of study providing students with in-depth exposure to concepts, history, theories, and best practices of leadership with an emphasis on understanding and developing solutions to problems of social justice, including economic, educational, environmental, and criminal justice issues.
+Student learning outcomes: